steffichern/steffichern.github.io/_pages/about.md

   - /about.html
 ---

 🎓 Hi everyone!
 I'm Steffi, and I recently graduated with a B.S. in Statistics and Machine Learning from Carnegie Mellon University (CMU).
 I'm seeking opportunities to pursue a Ph.D. degree in Computer Science starting Fall 2025.
-In my undergraduate years at CMU, I have been fortunate to be advised by [Prof. Graham Neubig](https://www.phontron.com/), [Prof. Pengfei Liu](http://pfliu.com/), and [Prof. Joel Greenhouse](https://www.stat.cmu.edu/~joel/).
+During my undergraduate years at CMU, I was fortunate to be advised by [Prof. Graham Neubig](https://www.phontron.com/), [Prof. Pengfei Liu](http://pfliu.com/), and [Prof. Joel Greenhouse](https://www.stat.cmu.edu/~joel/).